jaso-public/cs764-sorter/README.md

 This is a class that will write the records that it consumes from the provider to a particular file.
 This consumer is utilized to write our sorted records to the output.txt file.

 ### Class Constructor
+The constructor initializes the class' variables and creates a buffer of the desired size.
+This buffer will be used to store records before writing them to the output file.

 ### consume()
+This method contains to obtain records from the provider and passes them to the appendRecord() function, so they are placed within the buffer.
+This function continues to run until all records have been obtained (a null pointer has been returned).

 ### doWrite()
+This method writes records from the buffer to the output file via the IO Device.
+It then clears the buffer, so it can store more records.

 ### appendRecord(shared_ptr<Record> &ptr)
+This method will continue to store records until the buffer until the buffer is full.
+Once the buffer is full, it will call doWrite() to write the buffer contents to the output file.

 ## Generator